Stacking options for SFI 2024: Dairy

 Similarly, farm businesses with lower gross profit levels will benefit more from the SFI than businesses with higher gross profit levels.
 The SFI will have a role in stabilising farm incomes, as has been the case for Direct Payments and the wider Basic Payment Scheme.
 Gains from the SFI will be amplified in low/average cost years and for businesses with low gross profit levels.
 But if a loss is made, that too will be amplified under these conditions.
 This highlights the importance of choosing actions with care and making the best plan for your farm.

-With applications for the expanded SFI offer opening on 22 July 2024, it is in farmers’ interest to investigate which options work for their farm and make the best-informed decision about their business.
+With applications for the expanded SFI offer now open, it is in farmers’ interest to investigate which options work for their farm and make the best-informed decision about their business.

 Useful links